samertm/weather_study/README.md

 **Examination of bulk weather predictions and their accuracy.**

+This project is still under development and may look somewhat disorganized.

+---

 Forecasters predict the weather many days in advance for any given location.
 Those predictions typically change as the target date approaches.

 Questions: